dynamsoft-docs/capture-vision-docs/parameters/reference/barcode-format-specification/require-start-stop-chars.md

 # RequireStartStopChars

-Parameter `RequireStartStopChars` defines whether the start and/or stop characters are required when searching for common 1D barcodes.
+Parameter `RequireStartStopChars` defines whether the start and stop characters are required when searching for common 1D barcodes.

 ## Example